This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 Pre-pilot and SAQ

-In advance of the data collection, we pre-pilot - test -, aspects of the survey, including the main questionnaire, a new self administered questionnaire (SAQ) - including an audio version - and potential new survey modules.
+In advance of the data collection, we pre- piloted aspects of the survey, including the main questionnaire, a new self administered questionnaire (SAQ) and potential new survey modules.

 Pre-piloting was carried out in Peru and India during November and December 2022 by enumerators and fieldwork staff, trained in the various activities to be tested.
-Feedback has been assessed and will now be used to finalise the survey.
+Feedback was assessed and used to finalise the survey.

 Self-administered questionnaire

-The SAQ contains questions on sensitive topics, such as experiences of violence and/or trauma, and we plan to use an audio version for the first time in two YL study countries (Ethiopia and India) where low literacy might be an obstacle.
+The SAQ contained questions on sensitive topics, such as experiences of violence and/or trauma, and we used an audio version for the first time in two YL study countries (Ethiopia and India) where low literacy might be an obstacle.

 Project Information